fabian-lu/Master_Thesis_Code_and_Experiments/README.md

 **Evaluation of the Feasibility, Quality, and Usefulness of LLM-Generated Narratives for XAI Outputs**

-M.Sc.
-Applied Statistics thesis, University of Göttingen (2026).
-Author: Fabian Lukassen.
-First supervisor: Prof. Dr. Thomas Kneib.
-Second supervisor: Prof. Dr. Benjamin Säfken (TU Clausthal).

 This repository contains the compiled thesis and all code and data required to reproduce the two empirical studies it reports.

----

-## The thesis in one paragraph

-Explainable AI (XAI) methods such as SHAP and LIME produce numerical feature attributions that non-experts cannot read directly.
-Large language models (LLMs) promise a fix: translate those attributions into plain-text narratives (NLEs).
-This thesis evaluates that pipeline along three dimensions — feasibility, quality, and usefulness.
-Part 1 runs a blocked factorial experiment (4 ML models × 3 XAI conditions × 3 LLMs × 8 prompting strategies → 660 NLEs) and finds that the pipeline reliably produces high-quality NLEs, with LLM choice driving most of the variance and XAI method mattering little.
-Part 2 fixes the best pipeline configuration and runs five downstream experiments (forward simulatability, counterfactual reasoning, mental-model transfer, selective reliance, and a placebic control; 2,636 judgments).
-High-quality NLEs do not improve accuracy on any task; they inflate confidence regardless of correctness; and in the out-of-distribution setting they halve users' ability to detect unreliable predictions.
-This *Quality–Usefulness Gap* is the central finding.

 ---